jimeh/common-flow/common-flow.md

        version.
     3. A long-term release branch MUST have a name with a nonspecific version number.
-For example, a long-term release branch for creating new 2.9.x releases MUST be named "release-2.9".
+For example, a long-term release branch for creating new 2.9.x releases MUST be named "release-2.9", or "release-2" for all 2.x.x releases when main has moved to 3.x.x.
+While naming it "release-2.9.x" or "release-2.x" with a literal ".x" suffix is also allowed, it is NOT RECOMMENDED as it can lead to confusion.
     4. Long-term release branches for maintenance releases of older versions MUST be created from the relevant release tag.
 For example, if the main branch is on version 2.11.4 and there is a security fix for all 2.9.x releases, the latest of which is "2.9.7".
 Create a new branch called "release-2.9" from the "2.9.7" release tag.
 The security fix release will then end up being version "2.9.8".
+Similarly, if main is on 3.x.x and you need to maintain the entire 2.x.x line, create a "release-2" branch from the latest 2.x.x release tag.
     5. To create a new release from a long-term release branch, you MUST follow the same process as a release from the main branch, except the long-term release branch takes the place of the main branch.